amm-ds-demos/cortado-ai-challenge/README.md

 Incorporating conversational memory, the agent retains chat history and context, which enhances its ability to provide personalized and contextually relevant responses.
 This memory buffer can be configured to be optional, allowing for a more conversational experience when required.

-The agent's architecture supports various types of agents, including Function Calling Agents, ReAct agents, and Advanced Agents, each designed to optimize the interaction with tools and data sources.
-With proper tool abstractions, users can define a set of tools that serve as APIs for the agent, facilitating seamless integration and interaction with external services.
+The agent's architecture supports various types of agents, including Function Calling Agents, ReAct agents and Custom Agent developmenets, each designed to optimize the interaction with tools and data sources for RAG applications.
+With proper tool abstractions, users can define a set of tools that serve as APIs for the agent, facilitating seamless integration and interaction with external services (like Airbnb or other rental platforms).

 The Cortado AI Agent exemplifies the capabilities of LLM-powered data agents, enabling efficient management of rental properties and hospitality services through intelligent data handling and response generation.